Stethoscope on Medical Dictionary

 Common Medical Abbreviations

-• Medical Conditions – your primary condition(s) – heart disease, diabetes, epilepsy, dementia
+Medical Conditions - your primary condition(s), for example: heart disease, diabetes, epilepsy, dementia

 Remember that only the most critical information goes on your ID.
-The rest of your medical history – including your current medications, past surgeries, vaccinations and more – are stored in your MedicAlert health profile and will be communicated to first responders by our 24/7 emergency support team.
+The rest of your medical history – including your current medications, past surgeries, vaccinations and more – is stored in your MedicAlert health profile.
+That’s the information that is communicated to first responders by our 24/7 emergency support team.

-If you are unsure what to engrave, talk to your physician.
-And our Member Care team is available Monday – Friday from 6am – 4:30 PM ET to help – call us on 800.432.5378.
+If you’re unsure what to engrave, you can talk to your physician, or speak with our Member Care team at 800.432.5378, available Monday – Friday from 6am – 4:30 PM ET.

 When engraving your MedicAlert ID, it’s extremely important that you maximize the space on the emblem to communicate your most vital medical information.
-It’s equally important to use the most common abbreviations used in the medical community.
-For instance, the condition ‘High Blood Pressure’ — also known as Hypertension — is very long and would take up a lot of space on an ID if you need to include other information.
-Using the medical abbreviation of “HBP” or “HTN” will communicate to emergency personnel, doctors, nurses and clinicians that you have high blood pressure.
+Also, it’s equally important to utilize the most common abbreviations used in the medical community.
+For instance, the condition ‘High Blood Pressure’ — also known as Hypertension — is very long, and would take up a lot of space on an ID if you need to include other information.
+Basically, by using the medical abbreviation of “HBP” or “HTN,” you communicate to emergency personnel that you have high blood pressure.

 Do first responders understand medical abbreviations?